Skip to main content

 Postpartum

 Due to the mental health benefits of exercise, it can help your mood and energy postpartum, and decrease symptoms associated with postpartum depression.
 It can also improve your sleep and help you lose weight faster.
-Some research has shown that your baby may sleep through the night earlier, and throughout their childhood, they may have less body fat and score higher on intelligence tests.
+Some research has shown that your baby may sleep through the night earlier, and throughout their childhood, they may have less body fat and even score higher on intelligence tests.

 How to exercise while pregnant